Pamela Geller is an anti-Islamic political activist and author of the far-right blog Atlas Shrugs.

 On Extremism and Park51

-Geller's Stop Islamization of America (SIOA) has been labeled as a hate group by the Anti-Defamation League, which has accused SIOA of "promot[ing] a conspiratorial anti-Muslim agenda under the guise of fighting radical Islam."
-SIOA gained attention as an early driving force behind the controversy surrounding the construction of Park51, a planned 13-story Muslim community center located two blocks from the World Trade Center site.
-SIOA launched a campaign to "Stop the 9/11 Mosque!"The initiative was remarkably successful for setting the negative tone of the Park51 debate nationally, noted the New York Times, even though Geller and her allies were "operating largely outside traditional Washington power centers—and, for better or worse, without traditional academic, public-policy or journalism credentials."
+Geller's SIOA gained attention as an early driving force behind the controversy surrounding the construction of Park51, a planned 13-story Muslim community center located two blocks from the World Trade Center site.
+SIOA's campaign to "Stop the 9/11 Mosque!" was remarkably successful for setting the negative tone of the Park51 debate nationally, noted the New York Times, even though Geller and her allies were "operating largely outside traditional Washington power centers—and, for better or worse, without traditional academic, public-policy or journalism credentials."

-At the Conservative Political Action Conference (CPAC) in January 2011, SIOA and its parent organization, the American Freedom Defense Initiative, premiered a film on the subject.
-In his opening remarks at the conference, Robert Spencer attempted to justify the film's provocative title, The Ground Zero Mosque: Second Wave of the 9/11 Attacks.
-"Some people have actually told us they find that [title] offensive," he said.
-"How can the Ground Zero Mosque be the 'second wave of the 9/11 attacks'?
-Look at history.
-All through the world, whenever Islamic jihadists conquered a land, they would build a mosque of triumph. … All of [these mosques] are understood universally in the Islamic world, in the areas where they are, as marking the triumph and superiority of Islam."
+At the Conservative Political Action Conference (CPAC) in January 2011, SIOA and its parent organization, the American Freedom Defense Initiative, premiered a film on the subject entitled The Ground Zero Mosque: Second Wave of the 9/11 Attacks.
+"All through the world, whenever Islamic jihadists conquered a land, they would build a mosque of triumph," claimed Robert Spencer in his opening remarks at the conference.
+"All of [these mosques] are understood universally in the Islamic world, in the areas where they are, as marking the triumph and superiority of Islam."
 If the center were completed, Spencer warned, "the average Muslim on the street … will be more emboldened, will say America is weak, America is conquered, and America is ripe for the plucking.
 This mosque will be the most encouraging development for the Islamic jihad since 9/11 itself."

 The center opened in September 2011 without incident.